Brief Description of Organisation

 Is it safe?

-Our volunteers’ safety is our top priority and we have excellent exit strategies in place should anything occur, but in the last 6 years we’ve worked without incident.
+Our volunteers’ safety is our top priority and we have excellent exit strategies in place should anything occur.
+We would never place our volunteers in a position where we felt their safety might be compromised.
 We also always recommend checking the Foreign Travel Office for the most up to date information about travel before the placement is set to begin.

-Volunteers never travel alone during the week and should not be doing so at the weekend either.
-We are always on the other end of the phone, 24/7 should any incident occur we will provide the best support we can.
+Volunteers are never scheduled to travel alone during the week and should not be doing so at the weekend either.
+We are on the other end of the phone 24/7, should any incident occur and we will provide the best support we can.
 Volunteers have the numbers of all local police and are advised to be mindful of their surroundings, especially after dark.